curtisbe/curtisbe/index.md

 ## About me

-I am a senior lecturer in the Department of Computing in the Faculty of Science and Technoogy at the University of the West Indies at Mona, Jamaica.
+I am a senior lecturer in the Department of Computing in the Faculty of Science and Technology at the University of the West Indies at Mona, Jamaica.
-My research has been in the areas of data and software security, and requirements engineering.
-My teaching has also focused on these areas as well as introductory courses in programming.
-In 2021 I documented some lecture notes from the many clasees and discussions I have had on introductory programming and I have made the document available below.
+My research has been in the areas of data and software security, software engineering with a focus on requirements engineering and most recently, quantum computing.
+My teaching has also focused on these areas as well as introductory courses in programming and systems programming.
+In 2021 I documented some lecture notes from the many classes and discussions I have had on introductory programming and published an open access book.
 It is freely available and registered under a Creative Common Licence.
+In 2023, I created and delivered the UWI's first undergraduate course on quantum computing.

 ### My publications